hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 * Create an Asus ddns (xxx.asuscomm.com)
 * ![a](https://cloud.githubusercontent.com/assets/3483165/5582292/5fa50a4a-9035-11e4-810b-802bd24aa0c7.png)
 * Install Optware (by installing, and then removing, Download Master)
-* Install a terminal to access the router through ssh (Putty or Xshell)
-* Connect to the router
+* Connect the ssh terminal to the router.
 * Create two sub-folders to the jffs folder:
  * config
  * scripts